AI4EPS/PhaseNet/README.md

 python run.py --mode=pred --model_dir=model/190703-214543 --data_dir=demo/mseed --data_list=demo/fname.csv --output_dir=output --batch_size=20 --input_mseed
 ~~~

-Nots:
-1. **demo/demo-obspy.ipynb** has a simple example of downloading and preparing mseed data using obspy
-2. You can customze the preprocssing of mseed file, such as filtering, inside the function **read_mseed** in data_reader.py.
+Notes:
+1. The detected P&S phases are stored to file **picks.csv** inside **--output_dir**.
+The picks.csv has three columns: file name with the beginning sample index (fname_index), P-phase index (itp), P-phase probability (tp_prob), S-phase index (its), S-phase probability (ts_prob).
+2. The activation thresholds for P&S phases are set to 0.3 as default.
+Specify **--tp_prob** and **--ts_prob** to change the two thresholds.
 3. On default, the mseed file is processed twice with 50% overlap to avoid phases being cutted in the middle.
 4. The output picks.csv file contains the deteced phases and probabilites of every 3000 samples.
-The second half predictions (sorted) are from 50% shift by padding 1500 zeros in the beginning.
+The second half predictions (after sorting) are from 50% shift by padding 1500 zeros in the beginning.
-5. The activation thresholds for P&S waves are set to 0.3 as default.
-Specify **--tp_prob** and **--ts_prob** to change the two thresholds.
+5. You can customze the preprocssing of mseed file, such as filtering and resampling, inside the function **read_mseed** in data_reader.py.
+6. **demo/demo-obspy.ipynb** has a simple example of downloading and preparing mseed data using obspy.

 #### b) Data format -- numpy array
 Required a csv file and a directory of npz files.